-A sprained knee doesn’t sound like a serious injury, but it can be if you’ve torn ligaments.
+A sprained knee doesn’t sound like a severe injury, but it can be if you’ve torn ligaments.
 And if you continue to act as if you haven’t hurt your knee at all, you can damage your knee more severely.
-Call the joint specialists at Redefine Healthcare in northeastern New Jersey.
+Call the joint specialists at Redefine to receive treatment for any grade knee sprain in northeastern New Jersey.
 Meet with a doctor who can determine if you’ve sprained your knee so that you can get the treatment you need to get back on your feet.

-If you enjoy an active lifestyle, be mindful how your knees twist, turn and bend.
+If you enjoy an active lifestyle, be mindful of how your knees twist, turn, and bend.
 Each knee has four ligaments that keep it stable and bending the correct way.
-If any of these ligaments are injured, it puts stress on the others, which you can then injure by overcompensating.
+If any of these ligaments are injured, it stresses the others, which you can then injure by overcompensating.

 The four ligaments in your knee include: